 - We know that there is significant interest among all Pennsylvanians about when they will get vaccinated. - The Pennsylvania Department of Health is working to ensure that everyone who wants a COVID-19 vaccine can get it. - We must have patience as the amount of vaccine available to Pennsylvanians is extremely limited. - It will take several months before there's enough vaccine available for everyone. - Current science suggests that the approved COVID-19 vaccines will offer some level of protection against all strains of the virus that cause COVID-19. - While the vaccine supply remains limited, our goals are to prioritize vaccinating people to provide maximum community benefits and minimize harms caused by the virus and prioritize vaccinations accordingly. - We want to ensure the vaccine is provided in a way that is ethical, equitable and efficient, which is why Pennsylvania is taking a phased approach to provide the vaccine as fast as it can be manufactured and distributed. - We are excited that there is significant interest in getting the COVID-19 vaccination and we urge all Pennsylvanians to continue to be patient in this effort. - The vaccines that have been approved are safe and effective to protect people from COVID-19. - The allocations of vaccine from the Federal government are currently fluctuating, but have been and will continue to be relatively low over the upcoming weeks.
-This will increase the time it will take to get through Phase 1A.
-Therefore, everyone, regardless if you are in Phase 1A or later, needs to have patience during this process.
-While waiting, you can take the following steps to prepare for getting vaccinated: - o Continue wearing a mask, washing your hands, and social distancing; - Download the COVID Alert PA app to make sure you get an exposure notification alert if you have been exposed to someone with COVID-19;
+This will increase the time it will take to get through Phase 1A. - As long as the Pennsylvania vaccination program (66 counties outside of Philadelphia) continues to receive an insufficient amount of vaccine to fulfill the demand, providers will need to prepare first and second doses accordingly based on the available amount of vaccine.

-- Avoid gatherings, even small gatherings, which can spread COVID-19; and - Visit the COVID-19 vaccine sub-site of the DOH website to see the latest updates to the vaccination plan and process. - We know that as we move forward, additional vaccines will likely be coming to the market as they complete their trials and move through the FDA's Emergency Use Authorization process. - The Department will continue to share information as frequently as possible.
+- Therefore, everyone, regardless if you are in Phase 1A or later, needs to have patience during this process.
+While waiting, you can take the following steps to prepare for getting vaccinated: - Continue wearing a mask, washing your hands, and social distancing; - Download the COVID Alert PA app to make sure you get an exposure notification alert if you have been exposed to someone with COVID-19: - Avoid gatherings, even small gatherings, which can spread COVID-19; and - Visit the COVID-19 vaccine sub-site of the DOH website to see the latest updates to the vaccination plan and process. - Fill out the Your Turn tool to determine eligibility for getting the COVID-19 vaccine. - We know that as we move forward, additional vaccines will likely be coming to the market as they complete their trials and move through the FDA's Emergency Use Authorization process. - Once the Johnson & Johnson vaccine is reviewed, and ultimately, if approved, the department will follow the FDA EUA guidance issued by the CDC ACIP and FDA for usage. - The department will continue to share information as frequently as possible.